Richi91/SpeechRecognition/README.md

-# attempt to implement deep BLSTM with Lasagne
+# Attempt to implement deep BLSTM with Lasagne

 The network is applied to phoneme recognition on the TIMIT dataset.